valantic/vue-template/PROJECT.md

 TODO: Describe if and how the changelog should look like.

-# Feature / USer documentation
+# Feature / User documentation

 TODO: Add link to the feature documentation of the project.